Set Current Location

 |Mar to Sep - Monday to Sunday||10:00 AM to 06:00 PM|

 |Oct - Monday to Sunday||10:00 AM to 05:00 PM|

-Inverleith Park is a huge parklocated on the fringes of central Edinburgh, with its paths marked by trees.
+Inverleith Park is a huge park located in the heart of Edinburgh with its paths marked by trees.
 It is a great escape from the city with a lot of outdoor equipment scattered around the park for fitness enthusiasts.
 There is also a large children's play park with free access to tennis courts and rugby posts.
 The pond area is beautiful and sometimes hosts miniature boat races.
 Inverleith Park has been awarded a Green Flag in recognition of it being a quality green space.

 Warriston Cemetery is a 19th-century cemetery and a Category A listed building located in the city of Edinburgh.
 Spanned across 14 acres (5.7 hectares) of land, the cemetery contains numerous graves of notable Victorian and Edwardian figures, Commonwealth service personnel, World War I and World War II soldiers, to name a few.
 Nestled in the scenic landscape, it lies within the Inverleith Conservation Area and Local Nature Conservation Site.

 St Stephen's Church is an impressive church designed by William Henry Playfair in 1827-1828 and is believed to be one of Edinburgh's most significant Georgian buildings.
 The 49m (162 ft) high tower has the clock and longest clock pendulum in Europe.
 The premises of the church were used for alternative purposes like venue for Edinburgh Festival Fringe and hosting dance shows.